SartMorgs/automate-report-exporting/README.md

 ## How it works

 It first uses selenium to navigate over ERP pages to report page, set filters, download the file and save it in a specific folder.
-Right after, it uses the data generated and build a XML report in a specific folder.
+Right after, it uses the data generated and build a XLSX report in a specific folder.
 ![alt text](img/image.png)

 ## How to report bugs and errors